Cluster Exercise VI

 - Create the

-by duplicating the first cluster and relabeling it.
-Right-click the shell of Modified Cluster
+Modified Cluster by duplicating the first cluster and relabeling it.
+Right-click the shell of Modified Cluster, and select Change to Indicatorfrom the shortcut menu.

 - Copy